 If you’re like most weekend golfers, you’ve hit your share of shots that have run past the hole and off the back of the green.
+What are the play options from behind the green?
 If the green’s elevated, you might see it roll all the way down the slope and come to a rest on a level spot just behind the green.
 You have two options when it comes to playing this shot: You can go low and hit a bump and run.
 Or, you can go high and hit a flop shot.
 You choose the flop shot.

 Below are six keys to hitting a flop shot from behind the green: